 A Father to His Men: In a sense, he is the Russian counterpart to Big Boss.
 Following the collapse of the Soviet Union, Sergei brought together ex-Soviet soldiers who had nowhere left to go, forming a mercenary army of at least a thousand strong.
 Olga inherits his leadership role over the Gurlukovich soldiers in the Plant chapter.

-Freudian Excuse: According to his Motive Rant, Sergei's home was turned into an American weapons depot following the collapse of the USSR.
+Freudian Excuse: According to his him, Sergei's home was turned into an American weapons depot following the collapse of the USSR.

 The Ghost: Was briefly mentioned in the first Metal Gear Solid as being one of Liquid's backers in his revolution, and his being the reason why Liquid had a Hind D in that game.

 Glorious Mother Russia: With Metal Gear in his clutches, he aims to put Russia back on top again.
 Sergei feels justified since it was a Russian engineer, Granin, who helped birth the Metal Gear technology.

 Gut Feeling: He starts having second thoughts about the tanker assault when he spots a Bad Moon Rising.
 Having Ocelot and his pregnant daughter onboard only adds to his sense of anxiety.

 Motive Rant: He doesn't take kindly to Dolph referring to him as a black marketeer.
 Jamming his Makarov pistol in Dolph's temple, Sergei says he plans to settle his accounts with the U.S. once and for all.